bartekmi/x10/x10/doc/base_library.md

 - Mandatory: Yes
 - Data Type: String

+# Class Definition - 'StyleControl'

+Automatically inserted by code generation schemes which require separate intermediate component to control visibility

+- Inherits From: ClassDefVisual

+### Attribute 'Content' (Primary)

+The content which is made visible or invisible

+### Attribute 'id'

+Id for any purpose - e.g. debugging

+- Data Type: String
+### Attribute 'maxWidth'

+Maximum width that the object should have in the UI

+- Data Type: Integer
+- Default Value: False
+### Attribute 'visible'

+Is the object visible on the UI?

+- Data Type: Boolean
+- Default Value: False

 # Class Definition - 'SubmitButton'

 A button which triggers validation and submits user input